katlande/MERFISH_Cropping/README.md

 ```
 conda env create --name MERFISH_IMAGES --file=environment.yml
 ```
-Or a complete conda environment that allows users to work with segmentation polygons in addition can be setup with:
+Or a complete conda environment that allows users to run all scripts can be setup with:
 ```
 conda env create --name MERFISH_IMAGES --file=environment_extended.yml
 ```